Cubic honeycomb: Related honeycombs

-Dual cell

-Bitruncated cubic honeycomb

 The bitruncated cubic honeycomb is a space-filling tessellation (or honeycomb) in Euclidean 3-space made up of truncated octahedra (or, equivalently, bitruncated cubes).
 It has four truncated octahedra around each vertex, in a tetragonal disphenoid vertex figure.
 Being composed entirely of truncated octahedra, it is cell-transitive.
 It is also edge-transitive, with 2 hexagons and one square on each edge, and vertex-transitive.
 It is one of 28 uniform honeycombs.
 John Horton Conway calls this honeycomb a truncated octahedrille in his Architectonic and catoptric tessellation list, with its dual called an oblate tetrahedrille, also called a disphenoid tetrahedral honeycomb.
 Although a regular tetrahedron can not tessellate space alone, this dual has identical disphenoid tetrahedron cells with isosceles triangle faces.

-Projections

-The bitruncated cubic honeycomb can be orthogonally projected into the euclidean plane with various symmetry arrangements.
-The highest (hexagonal) symmetry form projects into a nonuniform rhombitrihexagonal tiling.
-A square symmetry projection forms two overlapping truncated square tiling, which combine together as a chamfered square tiling.